seontechnologies/seon-sdk-flutter-plugin/README.md

 # Flutter SEON SDK Plugin

 The official Flutter plugin for integrating SEON's advanced fraud prevention and device fingerprinting capabilities into your Flutter applications.
 This plugin provides a unified interface to access the SEON SDK for both Android and iOS platforms.

 To learn more about device fingerprinting please visit our [knowledge base](https://seon.io/resources/device-fingerprinting/).

+>_The plugin depends on the closed-source SEON SDK binaries.
+While the Flutter plugin itself is open-source and distributed under the MIT License, the SEON SDK binaries remain proprietary and are subject to their own licensing terms.
+Please visit https://seon.io/resources/legal-and-security/legal/#terms-of-service for more details._

 ### Platform specific requirements
 #### Android